jkestr/faux_columns/README.markdown

     house.driving_directions = "Head south on route 123, turn left at the light."

     house.kitchen_cabinets          # => 12
+    house.driving_directions        # => "Head south on route 123, turn left at the light."
     house.data.driving_directions   # => "Head south on route 123, turn left at the light."

 